OpenSourceAP/CrossSection/README.md

 In master.do, set `pathProject` to the root directory of the project (where `SignalDocumentation.xlsx` is located) and `wrdsConnection` to the name you selected for your ODBC connection to WRDS (a.k.a. dsn).

 If you don't have an ODBC connection to WRDS, you'll need to set it up.
-WRDS provides instructions for Windows users [here](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-stata/stata-from-your-computer/) and for WRDS cloud users [here.](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-stata/stata-wrds-cloud/)  Note that `wrdsConnection` (name of the ODBC connection) in the WRDS cloud example is `"wrds-postgres"`.
+WRDS provides instructions for [Windows users](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-stata/stata-from-your-computer/) and for [WRDS cloud users](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-stata/stata-wrds-cloud/).
+Note that `wrdsConnection` (name of the ODBC connection) in the WRDS cloud example is `"wrds-postgres"`.
 If neither of these solutions works, please see our [troubleshooting wiki](https://github.com/OpenSourceAP/CrossSection/wiki/Troubleshooting).

 #### Optional Setup